DanielekPark/exerciseapp/README.md

 - [Expo](https://docs.expo.dev/)

-## Installation
-Create a Expo account and [install Expo](https://docs.expo.dev/get-started/installation/).

 ## Demo
-Ensure you have a Expo account and is installed [Expo Snack](https://snack.expo.dev/@danielekpark/17481f).
+Be sure you have an Expo account and have installed Expo Snack.[Expo Snack](https://snack.expo.dev/@danielekpark/17481f).

 ## Run the app